rackerlabs/support-how-to/content/how-to/general/site-seal-code/index.md

 ---

-If you need further assistance with the site seal code, please feel free to reply on your Order Ticket or give us a call.
+If you purchased your SSL certificate through Rackspace Technology and you need further assistance with the site seal code, reply on your order ticket or call Support.